 On a more general note, we can no longer write history as we have known it.
 The records and communications of the missions community have become increasingly transient and fragmented, compared with our predecessors, not to mention the coded vocabulary and disguised identities that can repel any serious scholarly inquiries.

-Sylvia Yuan, PhD, is a researcher and mobilizer for OMF International as well as a liaison among the Chinese churches for the Bible Society of New Zealand.
-As the author of four books and mother of three, Sylvia encourages people to think cross-culturally through her writings and talks, both in …View Full Bio
+Sylvia Yuan, PhD, is a researcher and mobilizer for a sending organization as well as a liaison among the Chinese churches for the Bible Society of New Zealand.
+As the author of four books and mother of three, Sylvia encourages people to think cross-culturally through her writings and talks, both …View Full Bio

 Are you enjoying a cup of good coffee or fragrant tea while reading the latest ChinaSource post?
 Consider donating the cost of that “cuppa” to support our content so we can continue to serve you with the latest on Christianity in China.